k0nsl/k0nsl_blog/_pages/lets-decide-what-is-and-isnt-anti-semitism.md

 metric-2-score:
   - "4"
 ---
-<span style="font-family: 'arial black', 'avant garde'; font-size: small;">I do not like the term "antisemitism" (with or without hyphens or capital letters); it has come to mean anything from opposition to a Jewish State to an aversion to chicken fat to a desire to send millions to death camps.
+<strong>I do not like the term "antisemitism" (with or without hyphens or capital letters); it has come to mean anything from opposition to a Jewish State to an aversion to chicken fat to a desire to send millions to death camps.
 Precision in thought demands precision in language.
 For the moment I will employ the term.
-However, in the interests of clarity, I suggest that those who wish to use it restrict it to mean only one thing: hating and desiring to harm people for no reason other than that they are deemed to be Jews, with or without their consent.</span>
+However, in the interests of clarity, I suggest that those who wish to use it restrict it to mean only one thing: hating and desiring to harm people for no reason other than that they are deemed to be Jews, with or without their consent.</strong>

 Definitions are not right or wrong; they are useful or not useful.
 According to my strict construction, the following acts do not constitute antisemitism:
 <ul>